 As you edit your cover letter , attach your resume, and send your credentials off to potential employers, keep these considerations in mind.

 Myth 1: Employers are too busy to care, too busy to read, and too busy to remember details.

 Reality: It’s the reviewer’s job to staff this position.
-Her personal success and the success of the company depend on her ability to find a great candidate.
-And chances are, the person she selects will be working side by side with her every single day.
-It’s in her best interest to give this process her full attention and search hard for a candidate she can trust.
-Right now, very few tasks on her to-do list are more important than this one.
+Their personal success and the success of the company depend on their ability to find a great candidate.
+It’s in their best interest to give the cover letter review process their full attention to find the right candidate quickly.

 Myth 2: Employers won’t read past the first sentence if they don’t like it.

 Reality: Yes they will.
 It doesn’t take much time and effort to read a half-page cover letter.
 If they have hundreds of letters to sift through, they may skim rather than read deeply, but only during the first look.
 They’ll be back, and eventually every statement you make will get the attention it deserves.

 Myth 3: Employers don’t read resumes and cover letters; keyword scanners do.

 Reality: Sometimes keyword searches are used to select resumes and cover letters out of a large database, but if your letter makes it past this first hurdle, it will be read by a human set of eyes before you’re called in for an interview.
 If you direct your letter to a robot audience and think the scanner will be your most critical gatekeeper, think again.